 - Comment here announcing your intention to participate.
 If you’re going to be tracking what you read/listen to on your blog or on Goodreads, LibraryThing, YouTube or some other site, include a link to your blog/shelf/channel/profile in your comment.
 If you’re not tracking your reading online, keep a list some other way.

-- You may “register” by leaving a comment here and starting your reading any time during the challenge period.
+- You may register for the challenge by leaving a comment here and starting your reading any time during the challenge period.

 - If you’ve finished the challenge since the last check-in post, fill out the embedded form with your name and contact information.
 This is how you’ll receive your Finisher’s Badge, how you’ll be contacted about your reader’s response, and how you’ll be entered into the drawing for our grand prize.
 Please fill out the form only once.